rusthon/Rusthon/src/gotranslator.md

 			## used by generics to workaround the problem that a super method that returns `self`,
 			## may infact return wrong subclass type, because a struct to return that is not of type
 			## self will be cast to self - while this is ok if just reading attributes from it,
-			## it fails with method calls, because the casting operation on the struct changes it's
+			## it fails with method calls, because the casting operation on the struct changes its
 			## method pointers.  by storing the class name on the instance, it can be used in a generics
 			## type switch to get to the real class and call the right methods.
 			out.append( '  ob.__class__ = "%s"' %node.name)